 If you or a loved one suffered injuries in a side impact or “T-bone” accident caused by another party’s negligence, you should know that you have rights.
 You may be entitled to financial compensation for your property damage, medical bills, lost income, pain and suffering, and more.

-A lawyer from Laborde Earles Injury Lawyers can provide powerful legal representation and dependable guidance during your Houma side-impact collision injury claim.
+A lawyer from Laborde Earles Injury Lawyers can provide powerful legal representation and dependable guidance during your Houma car accident lawyer claim.
 We are ready to help you pursue the compensation you need and deserve.
 We offer free case evaluations and take car accident cases on a contingency-fee-basis, so you pay nothing unless we secure a settlement or verdict in your favor.

 There are four key elements in most car accident injury claims: